This article will help you install Provider Connectivity Assurance.

 Ports Required for Bidirectional Communication Between Nodes

-The following ports are used for bidirectional communication between nodes.
+The following ports enable bidirectional communication between nodes.

 - 2380/TCP